File: the hypocrisy of sales in fashion

 Another very strange thing: I don't know if you've already noticed, but the winter sales start at the beginning of January and the summer sales in mid-June .

-In order to form my opinion, I went to interview famous personalities of quality American entertainment :
+In order to form an opinion, I went to interview famous personalities from quality American entertainment :

 harry-potter-wtf